 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the 1981-2010 period.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/oa/climate/normals/usnormals.html.

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of precipitation and percent-of-normal precipitation for the 30-day period of July 2 to July 31, 2014.
+Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, as of September 8, 2014.
+Please be sure to note that the scale is different for the 90-day map.

 Finally, our drought watch:

-The weekly National Drought Monitor map from the University of Nebraska-Lincoln (http://droughtmonitor.unl.edu/) on July 29, 2014, categorized about 27 percent of Virginia as being abnormally dry.
-The areas included were the Alleghany Highlands; all of southwestern Virginia, from Roanoke west, excluding the four westernmost coalfield counties; the Danville/Martinsville area; the upper Chowan River basin, from Dinwiddie County to the North Carolina border; and northern Accomack County.
+The weekly National Drought Monitor map from the University of Nebraska-Lincoln (http://droughtmonitor.unl.edu/) on September 2, 2014, categorized about 11 percent of Virginia as being abnormally dry.
+The areas included were Accomack County; the upper areas of the Northern Neck and Middle Peninsula; part of the Alleghany Highlands; all or parts of 5 or 6 far-southwestern counties; an area around Martinsville.

 The Drought Monitor notes that it “focuses on broad-scale conditions [and] local conditions may vary.”
 The Drought Monitor categories are as follows: